Tara Zahra

-Tara Elizabeth Zahra (born August 3, 1976) is an American academic who is a Livingston Professor of East European History at the University of Chicago.
+Tara Elizabeth Zahra (born August 3, 1976) is an American academic who is the Hanna Holborn Gray Professor of East European History at the University of Chicago.

-She graduated from Swarthmore College and from the University of Michigan with a PhD.
+A graduate of Swarthmore College, Zahra received her PhD from the University of Michigan.
 She has concentrated her studies on sociohistorical models and archival research on family, nation, and ethnicity in the twentieth century leading to an integrative approach across national borders.

-A MacArthur Fellowship was awarded in 2014.
+Zahra was awarded a MacArthur Fellowship in 2014.
 In 2017, she was elected to the American Academy of Arts and Sciences.